openenclave/openenclave/docs/GettingStartedDocs/Contributors/RunningStaticAnalysis.md

 ## scan-build

-*Note: scan-build only works with clang and gcc and as such is only currently supported for linux builds*
+*Note: While scan-build works with Clang and GCC, only Clang is currently supported for Linux builds*

 1. Install scan-build-7 (or whatever version matches your version of clang)